AggressivelyMeows/Horseman/README.md

 Run `npx wrangler publish` to publish Horseman to your Cloudflare account.
 Once done, you will neekd to visit `/v1/__meta/init` to start the database.
 This step is *required* for Horseman to know whats going on.

 ## ✨ Acknowledgements
 Horseman was created by Cerulean, all code (except ./src/tsndr_router.js, from https://www.npmjs.com/package/@tsndr/cloudflare-worker-router, read comments for why) is copyright of Connor Vince.
+Please read the Licence terms before publishing your own Horseman instance.